 The Brood sports a stellar cast, who each offer brilliant performances.
 Dr. Raglan is played by none other than Oliver Reed, whose on-screen presence demands attention and leaves the audience hanging on his every word.
 There was one scene where I had to laugh, after he is brazenly confronted by Nola’s father; Raglan’s assistant asks if they should report him.
 Dr. Raglan dismisses the man’s belligerence and says: “No, no, it’s alright – he’s drunk.”
 The empathy there was palpable.
 Samantha Eggar co-stars, in what may be her finest performance, as Nola Carveth.
 The scariest part of the movie is not the deformed “rage babies” but the unpredictable and consumed-with-rage Nola herself.
 It shouldn’t come to a surprise to you that Nola’s character was modeled after Cronenberg’s ex-wife, Margaret.

-Rounding out the rest of the main cast is Canadian actor Art Hindle (for you horror buffs reading this, you’ll recognize him from Clark’s 1974 masterpiece Black Christmas) as our lead, Frank Carveth, and then there’s Cronenberg-regular Robert A. Silverman who has a small, yet intriguing role, as a former patient of Dr. Raglan with an impending court case [and lymphatic cancer which he correlates with his therapy] against the doctor.
+Rounding out the rest of the main cast is Canadian actor Art Hindle (for you horror buffs reading this, you’ll recognize him from Clark’s 1974 masterpiece Black Christmas) as our lead, Frank Carveth, and then there’s Cronenberg-regular Robert A. Silverman who has a small, yet intriguing role, as a former patient of Dr. Raglan with an impending court case against the doctor.
 Candy is played by Cindy Hinds who later appears in Cronenberg’s The Dead Zone.

 When I hear the name David Cronenberg this is the movie I think of first and foremost, not his later work.
 I believe this is because movies like The Brood come off as if they are an actual piece of him, where A History of Violence or Eastern Promises, while really great movies, feel like nothing more than movies he happened to direct.